HL7/davinci-pcde/input/pagecontent/spec.md

 There are two options for monitoring the Task to verify acceptance, determine progress and determine if the requested document is ready for retrieval: subscription and polling.

 #### Subscription
-Payers **MAY** support [subscriptions]({{site.data.fhir.ver.hrex}}/exchanging-subscription.html) to allow monitoring of changes to the Task resource rather than relying on [polling]({{site.data.fhir.ver.hrex}}/exchanging-polling.html).
+Payers **SHOULD** support [subscriptions]({{site.data.fhir.ver.hrex}}/exchanging-subscription.html) to allow monitoring of changes to the Task resource rather than relying on [polling]({{site.data.fhir.ver.hrex}}/exchanging-polling.html).
 Payers making use of subscription SHOULD comply with the [Subscription Backport IG]({{site.data.fhir.ver.subscription}}) which allows pre-adoption of R5 subscription mechanisms in R4-conformant systems.

 ##### Polling
-If no subscription was created, the new payer **SHALL** routinely perform a read on the orginal payer's system using the id of the originally created Taskto receive updates to the Task.
+If no subscription was created, the new payer **SHALL** routinely perform a read on the original payer's system using the id of the originally created Task to receive updates to the Task.
 Polling is performed by executing a `GET` operation using the `id` received from the original payer when the Task was created, optionally using the `If-Modified-Since` header to limit the data returned if the Task has not been updated since it was last polled.

 Example:
 ```